ReneRebsdorf/CS2-annotations/README.md

 ### Using the zip file (recommended)

-- Download the latest 'annotations.zip' file from the [releases page](https://github.com/ReneRebsdorf/CS2-annotations/releases)
+- Download the latest 'local.zip' file from the [releases page](https://github.com/ReneRebsdorf/CS2-annotations/releases)
 - Extract the zip file to the csgo directory (path mentioned above), replace any files if prompted
 - Start the game, select _practice_ in the top menu, choose a map, enable 'Load Map Guide' on the left, and click 'Go'